Komi-Permyak language: Dialects

 Formerly a southern dialect group existed in the Obva river basin, but it is now extinct except for the Nerdva dialect.
 Because of this the latter is nowadays usually considered together with the central group, which in this way has become "southern".

 The central (new southern) and northern groups of Komi-Permyak are spoken in Komi Okrug of Perm Krai, where the language was standardized in the 1920s.
 The modern standard is based on Kudymkar dialect of the central group, but many elements of northern dialects were included as well, so that the "literary language" has significant differences in its morphological system from the "main" dialect.

 The central dialects, spoken in the Ińva river basin, differ considerably from the other Komi-Permyak dialects due to the general shift of etymological /l/ to /v/, then to /w/, and finally to the disappearance of the consonant, which has triggered significant changes in morphology.

 The differences between the Kudymkar and Uliś Ińva dialects are mainly in accentuation: the Uliś Ińva has a phonological stress (the Öń too), whereas the Kudymkar dialect (like as Ńerdva) has a morphological one.
 The Ńerdva dialect retains the etymological /l/.
 The same can be said about the Öń dialect (recently extinct), that had connections with the eastern Permian.

 The northern group of the Permian dialects (upon Kösva, Kama and Lup rivers) was under a strong Zyryan influence on all levels.
 The Köć and Kös dialects are closely related with some Syktyv dialects of Zyryan, whereas the Lup dialect was in tenuous connections with the Upper Ezhva dialect for a long time.

 The Komi-Permyak standard language refers only to the central and northern groups of the Komi-Permyak dialects.
 They can be called as proper Permian dialects.
 The other two groups are marginal.

 An only relic of the eastern Permian is the Yaźva dialect, ca. 200 speakers of the ca. 900 ethnical Komis in Krasnovishersky District of Perm Krai.
 In the early 2000s (decade) it was standardized by authority of the krai.
 The dialect has archaic system of vowels (including /ö/, /ü/ and /ʌ/), while its accentuation is similar to Uliś Ińva's and its lexical system is like the Northern Permian one.

 The Western Permian group is represented by another marginal dialect, Źuźdin (ca. 1000 persons living in Kirov Oblast near the border of Komi Okrug).

 Phonology

 In the Komi-Permyak standard language there are the same 26 main consonants and 7 vowels as in Komi-Zyryan.

 Consonants

 Komi-Permyak's modern consonant system includes 26 native ones, and the additional consonants /ts/, /f/, /x/ in Russian loanwords.
-In traditional speech the "foreign sounds" were replaced with respectively /t͡ɕ/, /p/, and /k/, respectively.
+In traditional speech the "foreign sounds" were replaced with /t͡ɕ/, /p/, and /k/, respectively.